Scottish Open (snooker)

 The Scottish Open is a ranking professional snooker tournament held in the United Kingdom.
-The tournament had many name changes in its history, as the tournament was formerly called International Open, Matchroom Trophy and Players Championship.
+The tournament had many name changes in its history, with former names such as the International Open, Matchroom Trophy and Players Championship.
 Apart from a hiatus in the 1990/1991 and 1991/1992 seasons, the tournament remained a ranking event until 2003/2004.
 In the 2012/2013 season the tournament was added back to the calendar as part of the Players Tour Championship minor-ranking series.
-The most recent champion is Luca Brecel.

 On 29 April 2015, Barry Hearn announced it would return to the main tour in 2016 at the Emirates Arena Glasgow, as part of the new Home Nations Series with the existing Welsh Open, and the new English Open and Northern Ireland Open tournaments.
+The winner of the Scottish Open is awarded the Stephen Hendry Trophy, which is named in honour of the Scottish seven-time world champion.
+The reigning champion is Lei Peifan.

 History

 The tournament began in 1981 as the International Open at the Assembly Rooms in Derby, and became the following year the second ranking event after the World Championship.
 The event moved to the Eldon Square in Newcastle upon Tyne.
 Until 1984 the event was sponsored by Jameson Whiskey.

 In 1985 the event moved to the Trentham Gardens in Stoke-on-Trent and was renamed (for this year only) to the Matchroom Trophy due to sponsorship from Matchroom and Goya.
 The International Open name returned the following year and the sponsorship was overtaken by BCE (1986 and 1989) and Fidelity Unit Trusts (1987 and 1988).
 After 1989 the event went on a two-year hiatus.

 The event returned in the 1992/1993 season with the sponsorship of Sky Sports.
 The event was moved to the second half of the season and was played at the Plymouth Pavilions.
 The event was moved again in 1994, this time to the Bournemouth International Centre.
 After an unsponsored year Sweater Shop took over for 1995 and 1996.
 In 1997 the event was moved to the Aberdeen Exhibition Centre and it was sponsored by Highland Spring.

 In 1998 the event was renamed to Scottish Open, and it was sponsored by Imperial Tobacco through their Regal brand, who also sponsored the Scottish Masters and Welsh Open.
 In 2003 the event was moved to Royal Highland Centre in Edinburgh.
 For the first time in twelve years no top 16 player reached the final.
 The event than was renamed to the Players Championship for 2004, as it became the final event in the LG Electronics Tour.
 The event was sponsored by Daily Record and held at the SECC in Glasgow.
 After the event Sky decided not to renew their contract, and without television coverage the event was dropped.
 The event was added back to the calendar in the 2012/2013 season as minor-ranking tournament and was known as the Scottish Open.
 It was held at Ravenscraig as the fifth event of the European Tour.